-In line with our objective to reduce / eliminate wastes to landfill, we have enacted a number of waste reduction strategies at our plant in Shotton, including:
+In line with our objective to increase resource efficiency and reduce / eliminate wastes to landfill, we have enacted a number of waste reduction strategies at our plant in Shotton, including:

 - Reducing the amount of waste going to landfill.
-We have improved waste segregation for plastic, wood and paper across the site.
-Balers have been put in place for the recycling of plastic and card.
-Where it is not possible to recycle wood because it is damaged, broken pallets are sent to a local steam raising plant to be incinerated to provide an energy source.
+We have improved waste segregation for plastic, wood, cardboard and paper across the site.
+Where it is not possible to recycle, e.g. broken pallets and cardboard cores, are sent to a local steam raising plant to be incinerated to provide an energy source.

-- Recycling of Dry Mixed Recyclable (DMR) office wastes was introduced in 2011, whereby paper and recyclable office and canteen wastes are processed by a licenced waste processor.
+- Dry Mixed Recyclable (DMR) wastes are processed by a licensed waste processor.

-- Coil packaging materials have been significantly changed so they can be recycled and the amounts used reduced.
-On site packaging is no longer disposable and has been changed to reusable magnetic bindings.
+- Coil packaging materials have been reviewed the amounts used reduced.
+On site packaging uses reusable magnetic bindings.
 Coil protectors are reused on site and only disposed of once they are beyond repair.

 Our actions to improve resource efficiency go beyond the actions we take in our own manufacturing operations.
 A key element of resource efficiency is durability; products don't have to be replaced so often and societal consumption is reduced.